The Brownell Library, Home of the Little Compton Free Public Library, is dedicated to meeting

 The Internet is a decentralized, unmediated global network; the Little Compton Free Public Library has no control over the content found there.
 The library will not censor access to material nor protect users from offensive information, and it is not responsible for the availability and accuracy of information found on the Internet.

 The use of the Internet and e-mail is not guaranteed to be private.
-Messages relating to or in support of illegal activities will be reported to the proper authorities.

 - Users will respect and uphold copyright laws and all other applicable laws and regulations; they will not use it for illegal purposes